-This article is the second in a series of technique guides written by Nicola Chadwick – a former senior fashion lecturer, now retired, Her business is aimed at providing designers, adventurous dressmakers and pattern cutters with the tools they need to create their own patterns from their own designs.
+This guide to adapting the neckline on a commercial pattern is the second in a series of technique guides written by Nicola Chadwick – a former senior fashion lecturer.
+Her business is aimed at providing designers, adventurous dressmakers and pattern cutters with the tools they need to create their own patterns from their own designs.
 You can find out lots more at www.modelistecreative.com

-In this article I am going to look at adapting necklines on a dressmaking pattern.
-The two topics are complimentary – once you have adapted your neckline pattern you may well need to create a new facing pattern too!
+In this article I am going to look at adapting the neckline on a dressmaking pattern.
+This topic and that of my previous post are complimentary – once you have adapted your neckline pattern you may well need to create a new facing pattern too!

 You may need to adapt or change a neckline to solve a specific fit problem, for example if your existing neckline is too wide or too narrow or just not sitting correctly.
 You may want to get creative and change the look of your favourite top pattern; this article will show you how.

 You can have such fun changing neckline shapes on your existing patterns, let’s take a look!

 Adapting the neckline on a pattern is a straightforward pattern adaptation to make, if you follow a few basic guidelines.

 Making a toile will help.
 What is a TOILE?